NitinReddyKamsani/devtinder-web/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Deployment
+-> Sign-up on Aws
+-> Launch an instance
+-> click on connect and choose SSH client
+-> go to terminal and copy "chmod 400 "<secret>.pem"
+-> login to the machine using the ssh command
+-> install the same version as your local
+-> git clone your repo's

+## Frontend
+-> go to the project folder and do npm install and run the build "npm run build" -> Update : sudo apt update
+-> install nginx : sudo apt install nginx
+-> start nginx : sudo systemctl start nginx
+-> enable nginx : sudo systemctl enable nginx
+-> copy code (build files) to /var/www/html
+-> command : sudo scp -r dist/* /var/www/html/
+-> Enable PORT 80 on aws instance